When you want to get out of the home office more

 Experience of wearing myself out right up to the last minute with the ‘shall I go, shall I cancel?’ question – and then enjoying myself each and every time – has taught me to put all doubts firmly to the back of my mind and regard the date as immoveable.
 As the ad says, ‘Just do it’.

-The first is a blog post by Sandy Dempsey, who left a corporate job not long ago to follow her heart and work as a writer and entrepreneur.
-The second is a podcast with Joanna Penn and Clare Edwards.
+It’s a podcast with Joanna Penn and Clare Edwards.
 Joanna writes the well-known blog The Creative Penn so her primary audience is writers, but the advice is universal.

 Moving on from those of us who enjoy the solitude of our home offices, what about extroverts who find that situation difficult to handle?
 Fiona Wilson of Emmersons information management consultancy wants to know how you cope when coworking isn’t an option.
 All advice appreciated!